zhonhel/cplusplus-without-brace/README.md

 		else
 			lastLineSpaceNum = i;
 			break;

-As you can see, the psc file cannot be complied by compiler, so can use this program to convert psc file to standard C++ code:
+As you can see, this type of code cannot be complied by compiler, so can use this program to convert these codes to standard C++ codes:

 	while (pscF.getline(lastLine, 5000)){
 		for (i = 0; i < strlen(lastLine); i++){